cloudfoundry/uaa/README.md

 ## The App Application

-This is a user interface (primarily aimed at browser) app that uses OpenID for authentication (i.e. SSO) and OAuth2 for access grants.
+This is a user interface (primarily aimed at browser) app that uses OpenId Connect for authentication (i.e. SSO) and OAuth2 for access grants.
 It authenticates with the Auth service, and then accesses resources in the API service.

 ### Use Cases